chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 The above chart shows a full-fledged GrimoireLab setup for producing an industrial-grade production dashboard.
 Let's use it to review how all of the components interact:

-* Perceval retrieves data from the different repositories in the the data sources.
+* Perceval retrieves data from the different repositories in the data sources.
 * Arthur schedules retrieval jobs in parallel instances.
 * GrimoireELK produces the raw indexes, with all the data retrieved from the data sources.
 * GrimoireELK interacts with SortingHat, to inform it of new identities found, and to be informed about unique identities and related information.